Saanviam23109/pairs-trading-signal/README.md

 - Does not account for slippage, market impact, or short borrowing costs
 - Hedge ratio is fixed during the trading period and not dynamically updated
 - Results are based on historical data and may not generalize to future market conditions

+## Limitations
+- Does not account for slippage, market impact, or short borrowing costs
+- Hedge ratio is fixed during the trading period and not dynamically updated
+- Results are based on historical data and may not generalize to future market conditions